3shmawyz/Cantiin/src/README.md

-## cd into the src directory : ##
+## cd into the project directory : ##
-1. Using normal **Windows File Expolorer** get in the src directory
+1. Using normal **Windows File Expolorer** get in the project directory
 2. **Right click** any where
 3. Select the option **Git Bash Here**
 4. now **a window will open**

-For more information, or if you don't know how to cd into the src directory, I recommend watching this video on Youtube:
+For more information, or if you don't know how to cd into the project directory, I recommend watching this video on Youtube:
 <a href="https://www.youtube.com/watch?v=oQc-2gsjgDg"
 target="_blank">
 Youtube: Git Bash, Bash Basics</a>